 This may be something that you hear all the time or may seem obvious-but that means it's just that important.
-Routinely changing your password, and avoiding the simple one of "Password123" really does make a difference.
+Routinely changing your password and avoiding the simple one of "Password123" really does make a difference.

-Not only that, but having different passwords for each of your accounts is just as important as making your password strong.
+Not only that but having different passwords for each of your accounts is just as important.
 If a bad actor figures out your one password, why wouldn't they test it against all of the other access points you have to the sensitive data you can reach?
 Don't have one key for all of the doors you can open.
-Instead have many passwords, change them routinely and don't use information that can be easily found through a search online.
+Instead, have many passwords, change them routinely and avoid using information that can be easily found through an online search.